No matter what year it is, people always ask the question, “What’s better for growing my audience? Blogging or social media?”

 And then once you’ve built that audience, you can choose to monetize in whatever way that you’d like.

 For some people, their blog is their entire business and they monetize pretty passively through things like ad revenue, affiliate links, selling digital goods, etc.

 Other people use their blogs to attract customers.
-So maybe they're not really doing a lot of display advertising or affiliate link stuff.
-What they're trying to do is attract their ideal person to their website to then potentially work with them or buy an online course.
+So maybe they’re not really doing a lot of display advertising or affiliate marketing.
+What they’re trying to do is attract their ideal person to their website to then potentially work with them or buy an online course.